-In the transaction log, the topic of an event is the blake2b256 hash of the signature of the event.
-The signature is the event name, followed by the fields types in a comma separated list in parentheses, like event signatures in Ethereum Solidity.
-So the first topic for the second UserModified event would be the blake2b256 hash of UserModified(address, uint64).
+In the transaction log, the first topic of an event is the keccak256 hash of the signature of the event.
+The signature is the event name, followed by the fields types in a comma separated list in parentheses.
+So the first topic for the second UserModified event would be the keccak256 hash of UserModified(address,uint64).
 You can leave this topic out by declaring the event anonymous.
 This makes the event slightly smaller (32 bytes less) and makes it possible to have 4 indexed fields rather than 3.